MariaDB4j/MariaDB4j/USERS.md

 - Kris Bloe @chrisbloe; for https://en.wikipedia.org/wiki/Costcutter
 - Florian Léger @fleger; for http://crystalrec.com by http://www.enovea.net
 - nyo @lc-nyovchev; at http://relay42.com
+- Brendon Anderson @brendonanderson; at https://objectpartners.com

-Also see the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a list of contributors.
+Also see the [CONTRIBUTORS.md](CONTRIBUTORS.md) file for a list of contributors which presumably all are users too!

 also see https://github.com/vorburger/MariaDB4j/issues/21 for how this list started.